home

 (We also called BWEM::utils::gridMapExample, which demonstrates the use of the new class utils::GridMap.)

 Finally, the class BWEM::utils::MapDrawer comes in handy for controling the information displayed on the screen.
-To see that, let's modify ExampleAIModule::onSendText:

 void ExampleAIModule::onSendText(std::string text)